ZachChristensen28/splunk-pihole-ta-documentation/docs/getting-started/configure-inputs/configure-inputs.md

 ### Purpose for Creating a new index

 The out of the box Splunk configuration stores all data in the default index, main.
-It is encouraged to create a new index to ensure optimal performance, for setting retention policies, and for providing sticter access controlls.
+It is encouraged to create a new index to ensure optimal performance, for setting retention policies, and for providing stricter access controls.
 For more information about how Splunk indexes work with add-ons, see [Splunk Docs: Add-ons and indexes](https://docs.splunk.com/Documentation/AddOns/released/Overview/Add-onsandindexes).

 ## Splunk Universal Forwarder Configuration